Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 5. Breath in this position for 1 minute.

-As you can see there are different poses here that may even reflect stretches that you do daily.
-The point here is to not just go through the motions, but actually think about what you're stretching and what you are doing with each posture.
+As you can see, there are different poses here that may even reflect stretches that you do daily.
+Don’t just go through the motions, actually think about what you’re stretching and the purpose of each posture.

 Thanks for stopping by……Batter Up!